danielpozsar/grogupy/docs/source/_build/html/_sources/introduction.rst.txt

-resource consuming part of the simulation is the Green's function calculation, but the number of matrix inversions does not depend on the number of pairs in the system, so the increase in the number of pairs comes very cheap computationally.
+resource consuming part of the simulation is the Green's function calculation, but the number of matrix inversions does not depend on the number of pairs in the system, so the increase in the number of pairs is very cheap computationally.

 2. It is capable to visualize the examined system including the calculated magnetic parameters, like the isotropic, symmetric and